webrecorder/browsertrix-crawler/README.md

  - `pywb` - in recording mode for capturing the content

-The crawl produces a single pywb collection, at `/output/collections/<collection name>` in the Docker container.
+The crawl produces a single pywb collection, at `/crawls/collections/<collection name>` in the Docker container.

-To access the contents of the crawl, the `/output` directory should be mounted to a volume (default in the Docker Compose setup).
+To access the contents of the crawl, the `/crawls` directory in the container should be mounted to a volume (default in the Docker Compose setup).

 ## Crawling Parameters